Admissions Process & Checklist

 - A Records Release Form must be submitted to your child’s current school.
 Please release school records from past 2-3 years, including any evaluations, to Waldorf School at Moraine Farm.

-- Tuition Assistance: Making Waldorf education accessible to families is important to us.
+Making Waldorf education accessible to families is important to us.
 Parents of prospective students may complete a FACTS application online at the same time as their admissions application.
 Eligible candidates will be notified of their award upon their child’s acceptance into the school.
-Please refer to our Tuition Assistance section and Financial Aid FAQ for more information.
+Please refer to our Tuition Adjustment section and Financial Aid FAQ for more information.

-- Kindergarten applicants will be invited to join a Kindergarten class in session from 8 am to 1 pm.
+- Kindergarten applicants will be invited to join a morning of Kindergarten class.

 - You will receive a class list to join class activities, and arrange play dates and carpooling.